 The best of the mobile lot lets players live out fantasy epics, transport them into far future space operas, or tell intimate, character-driven narratives.
-From old-school dungeon crawling classics to modern action RPGs and quirky little indies, check out two dozen of the best mobile RPGs for your Android or iOS device.
+From old-school dungeon crawling classics to modern action RPGs and quirky little indies, check out the best mobile RPGs for your Android or iOS device.

 - These are the best tablets for your mobile gaming needs